softprops/less-sbt/README.md

 ### working with [@import][importing]s

-Some less projects, like [Twitter's Bootstrap][bootstrap] project contain one main `.less` file which imports multiple `.less` files using the [@import][importing] feature of `less`.
-To achieve the same kind of compilation with less-sbt, set the `filter` defined by less-sbt to the target of compilation.
+Some lesscss projects, like [Twitter's Bootstrap][bootstrap] project contain one main `.less` file which imports multiple `.less` files using the [@import][importing] feature of lesscss.
+To achieve the same style of compilation with less-sbt, set the `filter` defined by less-sbt to the target of compilation.

     (LessKeys.filter in (Compile, LessKeys.less)) := "your_main.less"

 This will build a single `your_main.css` file which includes all of the @imported style definitions.

-To see an example of compiling [Bootstrap][bootstrap] itself, check out the [scripted test](https://github.com/softprops/less-sbt/tree/master/src/sbt-test/less-sbt/bootstrap).
+To see an example of compiling [Bootstrap][bootstrap] itself, check out the [scripted bootstrap test](https://github.com/softprops/less-sbt/tree/master/src/sbt-test/less-sbt/bootstrap).

-All available keys are exposed through the `LessKeys` module.
+You will find all custom `less-sbt` keys within the `LessKeys` module.

 ## issues